 How to be recognized for discovered issues

-- the software in question is limited to the MyBB forum software — vulnerabilities within third party MyBB plugins do not count,
+- the software in question is limited to the MyBB forum software (vulnerabilities within third party extensions do not count),

-- the vulnerability in question is technical — techniquest such as social engineering or phishing do not count,
+- the vulnerability is technical (techniques such as social engineering or phishing do not count),

-- disclosure of operational information included in PHP or SQL errors do not count,
+- the vulnerability affects confidentiality, integrity or availability of the software directly (disclosure of operational information included in PHP or SQL errors, spam attacks, bypassing CAPTCHAs do not count),

-- the vulnerability must be present in the latest stable release of MyBB — vulnerabilities within development releases or older versions do not count,
+- the vulnerability is present in the latest stable release of a supported software branch (vulnerabilities within development releases or older versions do not count),

-- do not exploit MyBB forums without explicit permission of their owners,
+- no MyBB installations are tested or exploited without explicit permission of their owners,

-- do not publicly disclose the vulnerability before it has been fixed,
+- no details regarding the vulnerability are published before it has been addressed.

-If you are not sure whether you are eligible — contact us.
-In rare cases, some exceptions are possible depending on circumstances.
+If you are not sure whether you are eligible — contact us: depending on circumstances, exceptions are possible.

-Even if you do not meet the requirements to be eligible for a bragging rights or have information not directly related to vulnerabilities (such as suspicion of security breaches or exploitation of MyBB boards in the wild), do not hesitate to contact us — the MyBB Team members are in the best position to coordinate efforts to improve security of our ecosystem.
+Even if you do not meet the requirements to be eligible for bragging rights or have information that don’t directly translate to vulnerabilities (such as suspicion of security breaches or exploitation of MyBB boards in the wild), do not hesitate to reach us — the MyBB Team members are in the best position to coordinate efforts to improve security of our ecosystem.